-Approximately 16% of the students have Individualized Education Plans (IEPs) and receive the full continuum of special education services including Special Education Teacher Support Services (SETSS), Integrated Co-Teaching (ICT) classes and other models of integrated inclusion classes, instruction in self-contained classes, and related services such as speech and language, counseling, and adaptive physical education.
-Additionally, 22.3% of the students are English language learners (ELLs), with Spanish as the dominant language among the vast majority.
-4.77% (2015-16) of students in the District are Students with Interrupted Formal Education (SIFE).
+Around 16% of the student population benefits from Individualized Education Plans (IEPs), enabling them to access a comprehensive array of specialized educational services.
+These services encompass Special Education Teacher Support Services (SETSS), Integrated Co-Teaching (ICT) classes, various integrated inclusion class models, self-contained class instruction, and a range of related services, including speech and language therapy, counseling, and adaptive physical education.
+Additionally, approximately 22.3% of students are classified as English language learners (ELLs), with Spanish being the predominant language among the majority.
+In the 2015-16 academic year, 4.77% of students in the district were identified as Students with Interrupted Formal Education (SIFE).

 Roughly 67% of students are eligible for free and reduced lunch programs, highlighting the prevalence of economic need among the student population.
 Additionally, around 6.80% of students currently face the challenge of temporary housing (STH).
 Within the district, 45 out of the 55 schools qualify for Title I status, and all 45 of them are actively implementing Title I School Wide Programs (SWP).
 Notably, no schools in the district have been designated as Title I Targeted Assistance Schools (TAS).